bjvickers/collection-pipeline-rest-scaffold/README.md

 ```

 ## Synopsis
-Experimental application using a component (or task) pipeline architecture.
+Experimental application using a collection pipeline architecture to implement
+endpoints in a RESTful application.

 For every endpoint exposed by the API, an 'src/config/(endpoint)-pipeline.json'
 should be created.
-This details the sequence of components (src/components) that are
+This details the sequence of components(tasks) (src/components)
-necessary to implement the endpoint.
+that are necessary to implement the endpoint.

-Program flow is as follows:
+Pre-pipeline program flow is as follows:
 * Client makes a request of the API endpoint
-* Middlewares are executed in sequence, as normal
+* Middlewares are executed in sequence
 * The controller takes receipt of the request
 * The controller transforms the request into a context object that will be
 used by the pipeline components

+Pipeline program flow then follows:
-* The controller then triggers the pipeline workflow
+* The controller triggers the pipeline workflow
+* The first/next component in the pipeline executes its task
+* On completion, the despatcher (src/aspects/despatchable) triggers
+the 'success handler' attached to the component, which will in turn
+either call the next component in the pipeline, or send a 'success' response
+to the client, indicating successful completion of the pipeline
+* On error, the despatcher will trigger the 'fail handler' attached
+to the component, which will send a fail response to the client.

 The components described by the pipeline.json are executed in the sequence
-they are declarted.
+they are declared.
 They are orthogonal, and do exactly one thing.
 They concern themselves with only the 'happy path' of execution, and
-delegate any errors to the failover management provided by aspects (src/aspect).
+delegate any errors to the failover management provided by the despatcher
+(src/aspect/despatchable).
+The despatcher is an 'aspect', and is attached
+to the component in the component constructor.

 Individual component workflow is as follows:
 * Receive the injected context object